osmium-org/osmium/README.md

 ------------

 The dump file is generated from the database of the EVE client itself.
-Not all of the data is in the official Static Data Dump (and it's often lags behind the official patch), so you'll have to dump the database from the client yourself then do some minor transformations to make it PostgreSQL-friendly.
+It could be generated from the Static Data Dump, but Osmium uses a different schema with clear, defined constraints.
+In practice it is much easier to generate it from the client itself.

 Use the [`phobos`](http://jira.evefit.org/browse/PHOBOS) dumper to dump the EVE database as JSON files: